scionproto/scion/doc/manuals/router.rst

    .. option:: router.num_slow_processors = <int> (Default: 1)

-      Number of goroutines started for the slow-path processing.
-This feature will be implemented soon.
-Currently this setting has no effect.
+      Number of goroutines started for the slow-path processing which includes all SCMP traffic and traceroutes.
+      A minimum of 1 slow-path processor is required.

    .. option:: router.batch_size = <int> (Default: 256)